• Skip to primary navigation

 Once your pesto is ready, you can enjoy it on grilled veggies, tossed with your favorite pasta or zoodles, as a sandwich spread, as pizza sauce on a cauliflower crust, and so much more!

-Give this easy recipe a try, and I bet you’ll be finding all kinds of uses for your fresh pesto.
+Give this easy recipe a try, and I bet you’ll find all kinds of uses for your fresh pesto.

 If you have 5 minutes and 5 ingredients (plus salt and pepper), you have everything you need to whip up a batch of delicious pesto!